-All visitors to the nursery, including Head Office staff, Area Managers, the Maintenance Team and external contractors must wear a face mask when in settings.
+All visitors to the nursery, including Head Office staff, Area Managers, the Maintenance Team and external contractors must wear a face mask when in settings where social distancing cannot be maintained.

 Children attending nursery will not be permitted to wear facemasks in the Nursery at any time.